Returning the Gift: What Does the Earth Ask of Us?

 Kimmerer shows how other living beings – from salamanders to sacred sweetgrass – gift us with teachings, even if we don’t know or have forgotten to hear their voices.
 She shares the ancient rules of the “Honorable Harvest,” how it is our responsibility to find ways to enter into reciprocity with the more-than-human world through gratitude, ritual, ceremony, land stewardship, science, art and "everyday acts of practical reverence."

-Required reading includes "The Honorable Harvest” section of Braiding Sweetgrass, which is sold in the Mercy by the Sea bookstore and on Amazon Smile.
+Required reading includes "The Honorable Harvest" and "Allegiance to Gratitude" chapters in Braiding Sweetgrass, which can be accessed via the buttons below.
+The book, Braiding Sweetgrass, is currently available in the Mercy by the Sea bookstore and on Amazon Smile.

-The fee for a single accommodations is $375; double occupancy is $300 per person; and $165 for commuters (includes Friday dinner, Saturday lunch and dinner).
+The fee for a single accommodations is $375; double occupancy is $300 per person; and $165 for commuters, which includes Friday dinner, Saturday lunch and dinner.

 |Dates:||5/17/2019 to 5/19/2019|